Oceane237/PP8/README.md

 #### Reflection Question

 * **Explain in your own words what the encryption and decryption processes are doing in both ciphers.**
+<summary>for Caesar Cipher
+Encryption:
+for each alphabetic character schift it forward by key positions and for non-alphabetic characters are left unchanged Decryption schift characters backward by the same number of positions</summary>

+<summary>For XOR Cipher each character is XOR'ed with a a key byte in both case</summary>

 ---